pip-services/pip-services-docs/content/en/net/rabbitmq/queues/rabbitmq_message_queue_factory.md

 **Extends:** [Factory](../../../components/build/factory)

 ### Description
-The RabbitMQMessageQueueFactory class is a factory for RabbitMQMessageQueue.
+The RabbitMQMessageQueueFactory class provides a factory for RabbitMQMessageQueue.

 ### Constructors